Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 But, John, I’m not going to get hurt or be in a wheelchair, you say.

 How do you know?
 You don’t.
-Moreover, a disability usually isn’t from an accident.
+Moreover, a disability usually isn’t from an accident like a car accident.
 (Of course, though, it can.)
 A disability for a dental hygienist could be:

 • Broken hand